DEWETRON/TRION-SDK/docs/01_Quickstart/Quickstart.rst

 4. Install TRION-SDK and run the quickstart example
 5. Have a look at the example source

 Before running the SDK, please install the supported tool-chain (something like Visual Studio):

 * Visual Studio 2019 or better (for Windows)
 * cmake

 The TRION API exports a C interface.
-TRION SDK contains examples for differente programming languages though main focus will be on C and C++.
+TRION SDK contains examples for different programming languages though main focus will be on C and C++.
 The presented information will be valid for other languages too.